KLab-UT/NGS_mapping_and_phylodist/README.md

 Scripts used to examine the difference in depth percentage between 28 vertebrate genomes and sexual species of whiptail lizards (genus Aspidoscelis) using whole-genome sequencing data.

 # research question
-How does the percentage of reads mapped to each genome vary between the vertebrates we mapped to?
+We map reads from 4 samples to several genomes to show how mapped percentage correlates with phylogeny.
+How does the percentage of reads mapped to each genome vary between the closely related and distantly related vertebrates?

 # Hypothesis
 I assume that the percentage of reads mapped is positively correlated with the recency of the vertebrates' common ancestor with Aspidoscelis species. (ie. how closely related the vertebrate is with aspidoscelis.)